NoaHeinrich/phase-0/week-1/reflections.md

 ##rmdir – deletes a directory
 ##rm – deletes a file
 ##help – or man – tells you the function of a command

+###To create a new repository, first sign up for gitHub.
+Then, go to the plus-sign in the upper righthand corner, and click Create New Repository.
+There are several options afterwards, like who can see it, and what licenses you want to include.
+Then click Create Repository, and you're done.
+To fork a repository, go to the page of the repository you wish to fork, and hit the fork button.
+Then, click your profile, or the profile you wish to fork to.
+Finally, to clone a repository, go to the command line (with git installed) and type in “git clone <url of repository>”.
+It will clone the repository to the directory you are currently in.
+Forking a new repository is good for collaboration, as it will let you see another's code, and edit it without affecting their own work.
+###Setting up git and gitHub was simple.
+I simply followed the instructions, and it all worked out.
+The actual struggle I had was on the command line.
+After I cloned the repositories, I tried to delete them, as instructed.
+I used rmdir -p, but it told me that the directory was full.
+I know the directory is full, that's why I used -p, but it didn't seem to matter.
+So I do have the repositories, which is the important thing, but I'm not sure why I can't delete them.